Occupancy–abundance relationship: Metapopulation dynamics

 In a classical metapopulation model, habitat occurs in discrete patches, with a population in any one patch facing a substantial risk of extinction at any given time.
 Because population dynamics in individual patches are asynchronous, the system is maintained by dispersal between patches (e.g. dispersal from patches with high populations can 'rescue' populations near or at extinction in other patches).
 Freckleton et al. have shown that, with a few assumptions (habitat patches of equal suitability, density-independent extinction, and restricted dispersal between patches), varying overall habitat suitability in a metapopulation can generate a positive intraspecific O-A relationship.
 However, there is currently debate regarding how many populations actually fit a classical metapopulation model.
-In experimental systems using moss-dwelling microarthropods metapopulation dynamics were found to maintain the interspecific O-A relationship, however, Warren and Gaston were able to detect a positive interspecific O–A relationship even in the absence of dispersal, indicating that a more general set of extinction and colonization processes (than metapopulation processes per se) may maintain the O–A relationship.
+In experimental systems using moss-dwelling microarthropods showed that the fragmentation of habitat caused declines in abundance and occupancy.
+The addition of habitat corridors arrested these declines, providing evidence that metapopulation dynamics (extinction and immigration) maintain the interspecific O-A relationship, however, Warren and Gaston were able to detect a positive interspecific O–A relationship even in the absence of dispersal, indicating that a more general set of extinction and colonization processes (than metapopulation processes per se) may maintain the O–A relationship.